knative/serving/docs/scaling/SYSTEM.md

 The public service is an “unmanaged” Kubernetes service.
 It has no selector and therefore does not automatically get endpoint management as the private service does.
-The public service’s endpoints are managed by the SKS reconciler directly.
+The public service's endpoints are managed by the SKS reconciler directly.

-The SKS has two modes: **Proxy** and **Serve**.
+The SKS has two modes: **`Proxy`** and **`Serve`**.

-In mode “Serve”, the public service’s endpoints are exactly the same as those of the private service.
-All traffic will flow to the revision’s pods.
+In mode `Serve`, the public service endpoints are exactly the same as those of the private service.
+All traffic will flow to the revision's pods.

-In mode Proxy, the public service’s endpoints are the addresses of all activators in the system.
+In mode `Proxy`, the public service endpoints are the addresses of all the activators in the system.
 All traffic will flow to the activators.

-ServerlessServices are automatically created from PodAutoscalers by default.
+ServerlessServices are created from PodAutoscalers.

 ## Data flow examples